 5.3.4 Appliances that are used in, or in support of, educational and research programs are appropriate expenditures; for example, autoclaves or ice machines (see also section 5.11).

 5.4.1 Rental of caps and gowns for university faculty/staff who participate in a university commencement ceremony is an appropriate expense.

 5.5 Charge Cards (Corporate)

-5.5.1 Corporate charge cards (for example, American Express) annual fees, delinquency assessments, and penalties are considered personal charges and are not reimbursable regardless of the fund source.
+5.5.1 Corporate charge cards and related annual fees, delinquency assessments, and penalties are considered personal charges and are not reimbursable regardless of the fund source.

-5.5.2 For group travel, UVU will allow payments of annual fees on corporate cards as authorized by the Purchasing Department and appropriate vice president when the charge card is the most effective way to pay for group travel (for example, athletics, study abroad, etc.).
+5.5.2 For group travel, UVU will allow payments of annual fees on corporate cards as authorized by Procurement Services and the appropriate vice president when the charge card is the most effective way to pay for group travel (for example, athletics, study abroad, etc.).

 5.6 Child Care Expenses

 5.6.1 Child care expenses are considered personal expenses and are not reimbursable.

 5.7.1 Personal laundry/dry cleaning is considered a personal expense and not reimbursable.